babafunke/BabaFunke.DataAccess/README.md

 BabaFunke.DataAccessDemoTest is a Unit Test project for the demo project above.
 It includes tests for the Product controller.

 # Getting Started
-1. Installation process
-To simply install the NuGet package, navigate to [BabaFunke.DataAccess](https://www.nuget.org/packages/BabaFunke.DataAccess/).
+To install the NuGet package, navigate to [BabaFunke.DataAccess](https://www.nuget.org/packages/BabaFunke.DataAccess/).
 If you're using Visual Studio, open the NuGet Package Manager and search using the keyword Babafunke.DataAccess or run the command line Install-Package BabaFunke.DataAccess -Version 1.0.4 in the Package Manager Console.

 # Build and Test
 Clone this git repo to access the projects.